xbmc/action-kodi-addon-checker/README.md

 ### `kodi-version`

-**Required** The name of the minimal kodi version your addon.
+**Required** The name of the minimal kodi version your addon is supposed to support.
 Default `"matrix"`.
-This is equivalent to the **branch** name where your addon lives in the kodi repository ([repo-plugins](https://github.com/xbmc/repo-plugins/branches) or [repo-scripts](https://github.com/xbmc/repo-scripts/branches)).
+This is equivalent to the **branch** name where your addon lives in the official kodi repository ([repo-plugins](https://github.com/xbmc/repo-plugins/branches) or [repo-scripts](https://github.com/xbmc/repo-scripts/branches)).

 ## Example usage

-To use this action in your github repository you need to have your addon code in the root directory of your repository.
-The following example performs the addon validation on each push against taking into account you plan to submit your addon to the `leia` branch.
+To use this action in your github repository you need to have your addon code in the root directory of your github repository.
+The following example performs the addon validation on each git push taking into account you plan to submit your addon to the `leia` branch (thus taking into account the leia rules).

 ```yaml
 name: Kodi Addon-Check